 Consultant: So, I want to slow down here.

 Tom (CFO): Sure.

 Consultant: So, what is it like to hear from John that you are so important to him?
-When he is tossing around in this huge sea of loneliness and this dark place starts to come for him, you are his safety, which is ironically, why he gets so irritable and why he shuts down.
+When he is tossing around in this huge sea of loneliness and this dark place starts to come for him, you are his safety, which is ironic, why he gets so irritable and why he shuts down.
 You are a light in his world.
-He gets so panicked of not having you there.
+He gets so panicked about not having you there.
 That’s huge, isn’t it?
 That’s sort of new.
 That’s a new perspective.

 Tom (CFO): Yes.
 We’ve worked together for 13 years and I never thought of that way, at all.
 Unfortunately, I put a very negative spin on why he does the things he does.
-Not at from this positive perspective.
+Not from this positive perspective.
 So, this is cognitively overwhelming a bit.

 Consultant: Well, let’s not go there cognitively.
 Let’s stay with the feelings.

 Tom (CFO): Well, I feel kind of scared.